old-ghost/foldora/README.md

 ## Installation

 To install Foldora, clone the repository and navigate to the project directory:

-# Make sure python is installed in case you're new to Python.
+- PS: Make sure python is installed in case you're new to Python.

 ```sh
 pip install foldora